clearlinux/clear-linux-documentation/source/vm-kvm.rst

 #########

-The easiest way to get started in a virtualized environment is to download a recent KVM image from the `image directory`_ .
-This directory contains an image file, the UEFI firmware helper, and the KVM start helper script.
+The easiest way to get started in a virtualized environment is to download a recent KVM image from the `images`_ directory.
+Here you'll find a kvm image file, the UEFI firmware helper, and the KVM start helper script.

 Starter script
 ==============

-To start the image, run the ``start_qemu.sh`` script available in the `download directory`, or modify the following script for your needs and run it from the command line with ``$ [script name] clr_image``
+To start the image, run the `qemu shell script`_ script available in the `images`_ directory, or modify the following script for your needs and run it from the command line with ``$ [script name] clr_image``

 .. code-block:: bash